ridvanappabugis/oeis-A111133/README.md

 With numbers as these, cached for each (𝑛,𝑘), the space requirements grow exponentially.
 There should exist a (𝑛,𝑘)-eviction formula for subsequent 𝑘  iterations, due to the nature the series converges to 0.

-Of course, there are optimization mechanisms to handle both stack-size, heap-size and gc performance, but this is just an interesting thought/coding optimization experiment based on my brother's own-implementation for a coding challenge.
+Of course, there are optimization mechanisms to handle both stack-size, heap-size and gc performance, but this is just an interesting small-tweaking-to-run thought-optimization experiment based on my brother's own-implementation of this algorithm for a coding challenge.

 ### Hot to Run